Gmail Now Rejecting Unauthenticated Email

 1. Email Forwarding and Relaying

-If emails are forwarded or relayed through other servers that are unauthenticated, they may well get blocked.
+If Gmail emails are forwarded or relayed through other servers that are unauthenticated, they may get rejected or blocked.
 As a company, you should take steps to ensure emails pass through only verified servers.

 Key Takeaway

-This is a proactive step taken by Google to minimize incidents of phishing, spam, and other malicious activity to provide a safer experience for all email users.
-If you haven’t authenticated your emails, the message is clear: do it now.
+Gmail rejecting emails is a proactive step taken by Google to minimize incidents of phishing, spam, and other malicious activity to provide a safer experience for all email users.
+If you haven’t begun your Gmail authentication, it is highly recommended you authenticate your emails now.
 It ensures your messages are delivered to the recipients and helps protect your sender reputation.

 Speak to an Email Marketing Expert to Securely Grow Your Business